sciencemath/dailyjournal/README.md

 - Completed 7 courses on Frontend Masters.
 - Solved leetcode problems (some problems took 3 hours to solve if longer than that I have to look at the solution and learn from it).
 - A complete re-write and re-design of my resume (twice).
-- Bought a domain name and used Astro to layout the pages and hooked it up to github for CI/CD so I can post web/mobile experiments, blog, or contact me for work.
+- Bought a domain name and used Astro to layout the pages, hooked it up to github for CI/CD so I can post web/mobile experiments, blog, and a contact me for work.
 - A lot of time preparing for interviews, reading, watching practice interviews on youtube, putting some time into not being so nervous/stressed.
 - Studying something entirely different (SwiftUI, Django, Flask).
 - More practice with mathematics on Khan Academy
 - Eating only healthy foods and cooking every night.
 - Bringing my kindle outside to read @ sunset. (sometimes)

-I don't watch TV and I recently had cancelled my Netflix.
-There's a strike going on, and Ai for shows/movies?
-Ew.

 ---

 ### Daily Routines

 Instead of going to the gym 2-3 times a week I go every day now with at least 30 minutes of cardio.
 Moving from the west to the east coast I noticed a change in sleep patterns.

-Since I am currently not working

 - wake up ~7-8am
 - 1 cup of ice coffee